TornadoWise/TornadoWise/README.md

 ## Attribution

 This project uses [Font Awesome Free](https://fontawesome.com) icons, which are licensed under the [Creative Commons Attribution 4.0 International license (CC BY 4.0)](https://creativecommons.org/licenses/by/4.0/).

+Some icons have been modified for styling and layout purposes.